 4 cups scraped Gabulhi (young coconut)

 ½ cup jasmine water (a handful of jasmine flowers soaked upside down in a bowl of ½ cup water for atleast 14 hrs)

 Preparation of the batter

-3. Heat a non stick pan
+3. Heat a non stick pan and apply oil.

 4. Pour a large tbsp of batter on to this pan and spread to form a thin pan cake.

 6. Remove when the pan cake is ready and transfer to a plate.